coyotewind/yell-fire/README.md

 ### Description

 - Using the Currents API to build a fully fucntioning news website.
+- The design is heavily inspired by the Washington Post
 - It can be seen at https://yell-fire.netlify.app/

 ### What I Learned: